inferno-framework/carin-for-blue-button-test-kit/lib/carin_for_blue_button_test_kit/docs/carin_for_blue_button_v2.0.0_client_suite_description.md

      echo back the scopes requested by the client and will not check that they are sufficient to grant access to the data requests that it makes.
 To provide feedback and input on the design of this feature and help us prioritize improvements, submit a ticket [here](https://github.com/inferno-framework/carin-for-blue-button-test-kit/issues).
+   - In order to access CARIN data on Inferno's simulated FHIR server, an access token must be obtained from Inferno and sent within the HTTP `Authorization` header as a bearer token.